gilbh/PyHiddenGUI/README.md

 terminal_mode = is_raspbian()
 ```

-In this example, the code autoamtically sets terminal_mode to True if running in Raspberry Pi, and the code will run without loading PySimpleGUI and generating costly GUI elements.
-(RPi can definintely run GUI, but this way you save a lot of resources).
+In this example, the code autoamtically sets `terminal_mode` to True if running in Raspberry Pi, and the code will run without loading PySimpleGUI and generating costly GUI elements.
+(Obsiously, RPi runs GUI but you can save a lot of ram/cpu resources running GUI-less).

+### Loading preconfigured settings
+You would probably want to have some control over the values of the GUI.
+The way to do this is using the routines of save/load settings.
+Check out [example](https://pysimplegui.readthedocs.io/en/latest/cookbook/#recipe-save-and-load-program-settings) in the PysimpleGUI Cookbook or the Demo.py file included here.
-That's it!
+That's it!!
 The code will run the same but without creating any GUI.
 All the Elements still contain the same values and `update()` will store new values in them.